BenchBadr/benchbadr.com/client/src/ctx/data/markdown/main.md

 # Badr Benchekroun

 This website was built with React and relies on `react-markdown` along with a few `remark` and `rehype` plugins.
 It is a way for me to share thoughts and resources, which are mainly stored in markdown but there is also a page dedicated to my papers, which are not necessarily academic.
-Finally, you will find a section "About me" that includes personal informations such as my *Curriculum Vitae*.
+Finally, you will find a section "About me" that includes personal information such as my *Curriculum Vitae*.

 When reading an article, all the tools you'll need are already there.
 Details below:

 > [!info]- Tools embedded in articles
 >- Automated table of content
 >	- Personalized and made from scratch.
-You can read more about the concept it in this [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7357369452708917249/)
+You can read more about the concept in this [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7357369452708917249/)
 >- Search tool
 >	- Different from `Ctrl` + `F` as it searches through the markdown code rather than the rendered product.
-Allowing you for example to search math expression and find the line of the corresponding rendered $\LaTeX$ (which you can't do with Ctrl + F)
+Allowing you for example to search math expressions and find the line of the corresponding rendered $\LaTeX$ (which you can't do with Ctrl + F)
 >- AI tool
 >	- Powered by https://pollinations.ai API.
 >		- Serving `GPT 4.1`